 Livestock maintenance-The maintenance of animals other than those commonly considered as household pets, including fowl, grazing farm animals, including horses, and wild animals of a type normally found in zoos.
-These animals are not permitted within the Town of Redington Shores, except as may be specially permitted by the planning and zoning board.
+These animals are not permitted within the town, except as may be specially permitted by the planning and zoning board.